 But gaining access to any of these records or any information can depend on who you are talking to and if they agree or do not agree to allow you access.
 That is why, when going to these offices, it may be helpful if you speak Vietnamese.
 If you are a foreigner, even an overseas Vietnamese, it may be good to bring a local Vietnamese relative to help you deal with the local authorities.
 If you do not have any living relatives, try to bring another community member who the police and authorities may personally know.

 Vietnamese Chinese Records:

 Suppose your ancestors lived in a predominately Chinese area of Vietnam like Ho Chi Minh’s famous Chinatown or Chợ Lớn.
 You can try to talk to some local Chinese associations and see if they have any records.
-These records will only help about 5% of the total Vietnamese population, and you would need to know your ancestors were Chinese living in Vietnam.
-These records are usually quite good, and some records can go back to 1800;s.
+These records will only help about 5% of the Vietnamese population, and you would need to know your ancestors were Chinese living in Vietnam.
+These records are usually quite good; some can go back to the 1800s.